 Check the Site Out Carefully

-It’s always worth phoning ahead to check that the campsite is happy for you to park your motorhome or pitch your tent when you’ve got a dog with you.
+A top motorhoming tip from Travelworld is that it is always worth phoning ahead to check that the campsite is happy for you to park your motorhome or pitch your tent when you’ve got a dog with you.
 Most are more than happy to accommodate well-behaved dogs, but some might have rules about dogs being kept on leads or might require your dog to being exercised in a fenced-off area.
 Wild camping on farms might ban dogs completely, especially in the lambing season so if you’re heading off the beaten track it’s worth phoning ahead to speak to the landowner about local condition.
 If your dog is used to a free-range life, they might find this sort of life where they’re tied up most of the time restrictive, so choose sites carefully to keep everyone happy.
 There are lots of dog forums and advice sites online where you can get site recommendations from other pet owners.

 Consider the Packing